ashutoshml/Assignments/README.md

 This repository contains all the assignments given to us in the courses that I am taking in the third semester at CMI.

-For now it holds the following assignemnts:
+For now it holds the following assignments:
 * Probability and Statistics
 * Optimization